 The Home Salon in Sandhurst before I go into the points to help you choose your hairdresser, I should first outline the definition of what is a mobile hairdresser?
-A Visiting Hair Stylist is a hairdresser who usually works for his or herself visiting clients at their homes or place of work, or any other agreed venue and does not operate from a fixed hair salon or beauty shop.
+A Salon Services is a hairdresser who usually works for his or herself visiting clients at their homes or place of work, or any other agreed venue and does not operate from a fixed hair salon or beauty shop.

 4. Always Use a qualified hairdresser.
 As with Salon hairdressers, your mobile hairdresser should hold formal hairdressing qualifications.
 The UK national Vocational Qualification in Hairdressing (NVQ) is the only recognized qualification system, and more than 60% of mobile hairstylists are now trained to this standard.
 They should also hold professional indemnity insurance.